themattbirch/Portfolio/src/content/posts/gold-silver-historic-volatility-spike-parabolic-reversal.md

 In this environment, outcomes are often shaped less by forecasts and more by positioning and discipline.

 Events like this serve as a reminder that market structure and positioning can matter as much as fundamentals, especially during periods of elevated volatility.
-The durability of the gold and silver rally will become clearer as volatility subsides and positioning normalizes.
+The durability of the gold and silver rally will become clearer as volatility subsides and positioning normalizes, providing a clearer signal of the market’s underlying strength.